SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-However, some methods fell below the baseline performance for \textit{Q2}. \textbf{neuRoSliCCe MIP} and \textbf{ADAR\_LAB SwinUNETR} received median scores of 2.5, with IQRs of 1.0, suggesting variability and occasional issues with noise in their segmentation outputs. \textbf{Koala OM1} and \textbf{FunPixel} both scored 2.0 ± 0.0, indicating consistent but lower performance in producing clean segmentations. \textbf{Koala Manual} had a median score of 2.0 ± 0.75, showing that manual segmentation may introduce some noise or inconsistencies.
+Several methods scored below the baselines in noise-free segmentation. \ADARnnUNet[0] and \ADARSwinUNETR[0] received median scores of 2.83 ± 0.58 and 2.67 ± 0.0 respectively, suggesting some issues with noise in their segmentation outputs. \koalaTwo[0] and \funpixel[0] scored lower with median scores of 2.33 ± 0.25, indicating challenges in maintaining output cleanliness.

+The lowest performance was observed for \koalaOne[0], \koalaMan[0], and \ADARUNesT[0], with median scores ranging from 1.17 ± 1.08 to 1.67 ± 0.25.
+These methods scored considerably below the baselines on this criterion.